rohit507/exam_gen/docs/misc-notes.md

 I guess it's important we focus on the stuff about generating proper YAML dumps and loads, since that's going to be key in making sure that a build system style works at all.

+### invoke

+Alternately we build on top of [`invoke`](http://docs.pyinvoke.org/) which doesn't have any handling of file dependencies, but is otherwise a lot closer to the structure we want.

+If we use `invoke`, then we'll have to implement a lot of the file system management stuff ourselves, as well as a bunch of the caching but the fundamental dependency resolution should be a lot better, and a lot easier to handle.

+In order to do more effective partial invocations we'd need some method to keep to track of when files (and corresponding data-targets) where last used, when they chnaged and a bunch of other things that are important.
+There's a library called `dagger` that can do this, but it'd still take too much effort.

+Either way, invoke is probably our best bet by far to actually have a nice cli frontend for the exam generation stuff.

 ## Internal/Implementation Documentation